davidtchiu/davidtchiu.github.io/teaching/cs475/hwk6.hashmap/index.md

 [10pt] initmap() dynamically allocates a new hashmap.
 All fields are initialized.

-[10pt] The numOps count is correct at the end of the run.
+[15pt] The various number of operations, map size, etc., are correct in the profiling printed at the end of the run.

 [15pt] A thread-safe version of get() is implemented.

 [15pt] A thread-safe version of put() is implemented.

-[25pt] A thread-safe version of del() is implemented.
+[20pt] A thread-safe version of del() is implemented.

 [5pt] All locking mechanisms should be hidden from users.